mlazarovits/LLPgammaAnalyzer/README.md

 now you are set to run the analyzer/ntuplizer or custom executables! (executable scripts found in ```bin/```)

-## To make Ntuplesi from AOD:
+## To make Ntuples from AOD
 ```
 cmsRun LLPgammaAnalyzer_AOD
 ```

-## To run primary vertex time skimmer:
+## To run primary vertex time skimmer
 ```
 pvTimeSkimmer
 ```

-## To run Jack's AOD skimmer/histogram maker:
+## To run Jack's AOD skimmer/histogram maker
 ```
 cd macros
 make